nu-radio/NuRadioMC/README.md

-# NuRadioMC/NuRadioReco
+# NuRadioMC
-A Monte Carlo simulation package for radio neutrino detectors and reconstruction framework for radio detectors of high-energy neutrinos and cosmic-rays
+A Monte Carlo simulation package for radio neutrino detectors

+#NuRadioReco
+Reconstruction and detector simulation framework for radio detectors of high-energy neutrinos and cosmic-rays.
+(NuRadioReco is independet of NuRadioMC and used by NuRadioMC for the detector and trigger simulation.
+To simplify the development and continuous integration testing, both codes are developed in the same github repository.)

 The documentation can be found at https://nu-radio.github.io/NuRadioMC/main.html

-If you want to keep up to date, consider signing up to the following email lists:
- * user email list, will be used to announce new versions and major improvements etc. Subscribe via https://lists.uu.se/sympa/subscribe/physics-astro-nuradiomc
- * developer email list, will be used to discuss the future development of NuRadioMC/Reco.
-Subscribe via: https://lists.uu.se/sympa/subscribe/physics-astro-nuradiomc-dev

 If you're using NuRadioMC for your research, please cite